Masih17/React/test.md

 `last` show a listing of last logged in users.

+`lastb` command is the same as last command, by default it shows the log of the file ‘/var/log/btmp’ file, which contains all bad login attempts.

 `w` Show who is logged on and what they are doing.